South Downs Way, looking toward Beachy Head

 In terms of difficulty, our (excellent) guidebook suggested the South Downs Way is one of Britain’s easiest National Trails.
 While that’s probably true, I still wouldn’t rate it as “easy,” especially on longer (15+ mile) days.

 The South Downs is a long range of chalk hills, and the trail runs largely along the top of them.
-If you start in Winchester, as we did and most guides suggest, the first several days in particular are spent almost entirely on a hard chalk path embedded with large chunks of flint.
+If you start in Winchester, as we did and most guides suggest, the first several days are spent almost entirely on a hard chalk path embedded with large chunks of flint.
 There’s more grass after that, but until the final day, still plenty of rock and rutted dirt to go with it.

 Much like the Caminos de Santiago I’ve walked, long distances on hard paths like that is a recipe for battered feet.
 I virtually never get blisters these days, and yet had a large, painful one on my little toe for the last part of the walk.